Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{lassical} Iterative Learning Controllers (ILCs) aim to improve a system's closed-loop reference tracking performance at each iteration of a repeated task while rejecting periodic disturbances \cite{AA, batchILC, newcite}.
-In classical ILC, the controller uses tracking error ata from previous task iterations to better track the provided trajectory during the current iteration.
+\IEEEPARstart{C}{lassical} Iterative Learning Controllers (ILCs) aim to improve a system's closed-loop reference tracking performance at each iteration of a repeated task while rejecting periodic disturbances \cite{AA, shen2019survey}.
+In classical ILC, the controller uses tracking error data from previous task iterations to better track the provided trajectory during the current iteration.
+These methods have been used in a variety of applications, ranging from quadrotor control \cite{ilcUAV} to additive manufacturing \cite{armstrong2021multi}, robotics \cite{hofer2019iterative}, and ventricular assist devices \cite{ketelhut2019iterative}.
 Recent work has also explored reference-free ILC for applications whose goals are better defined through a performance metric, such as autonomous racing or harvesting wind energy \cite{rosolia2017autonomousrace, melanie, vermillion}.

 Because ILC policies are trained to attenuate constant or repeated task-specific disturbances, the learned ILC policy is generally not cost-effective, or even feasible, if the task environment or reference trajectory changes \cite{rosolia2017autonomousrace, vallon2019task}.
-Many ILC approaches have been proposed for improving ILC performance in these situations, including representing tasks in terms of basis functions \cite{van2016optimality, alleyne2010basis}, enforcing sparsity in the ILC policy \cite{rojas2017}, or training neural networks to predict the task-specific ILC input given an environment observation \cite{tomi2020neural}.
+Many ILC approaches have been proposed for improving ILC performance in these situations, including representing tasks in terms of basis functions \cite{van2016optimality, alleyne2010basis}, enforcing sparsity in the ILC policy \cite{rojas2017}, or training neural networks to predict the task-specific ILC input given an environment observation \cite{tomi2020neural, patan2020neural}.

 In the Artificial Intelligence and Reinforcement Learning communities, the ability to generate a control policy which performs well under different environment conditions is a common challenge, often referred to as generalization or transfer learning \cite{transferlearning, weiss2016survey, zhuang2019comprehensive}.
 Model-free approaches typically focus on minimizing a policy's performance loss between environments \cite{finnMetaRL2018, levine2018hierarchical}, rather than guaranteeing feasibility of the policy in a new environment.